Stockton, Warwickshire

-Stockton is a village and civil parish, in the Stratford-on-Avon district of Warwickshire, England.
-In the 2001 Census it had a population of 1,391, falling to 1,347 at the 2011 Census.
-The village is located just to the east of the A426 road two miles north-east of Southam, and eight miles south-west of Rugby.
-Stockton's name was first recorded in 1272, the name meaning 'a fenced enclosure'.
-During the 19th century, it developed as an industrial village.
+Stockton is a village and civil parish in the Stratford-on-Avon district of Warwickshire, England, with a population of 1,505 at the 2021 Census.
+It is just east of the A426 road, 2 miles north-east of Southam and 8 miles south-west of Rugby.
+The name was first recorded in 1272 and means "a fenced enclosure".
+In the 19th century, it developed as an industrial village.

 Economy

 Today Stockton is largely a commuter village.

 Industry

 Stockton has long been associated with the manufacture of lime and cement.
 The village is surrounded by areas of blue lias clay, a raw material used in cement manufacture.
 This is reflected in the name of a nearby pub, the 'Blue Lias', beside the Grand Union Canal on the road to Long Itchington (the title-deeds of the pub date back to 1809).
 As early as the 1850s workings in the area were extensive and the quarries in Stockton were among the first to be dug.
 By the early 20th century, Mssrs Charles Nelson and Co Ltd operated a large cement works half-a-mile north of the village which was closed and demolished in 1949.
 The extensive quarries remain and are known locally as the 'cally pits'.